vault27/Foundation/paloalto.md

 ## HIP

+- Host information profile
 - HIP checks are performed when the app connects to the gateway
 - Subsequent checks are performed hourly
 - Only the latest HIP report is retained on the gateway per endpoint
+- HIP object - The matching criteria used to filter out the host information you are interested in.
+Example: HIP object - particular Antivirus app.
+Keep it simple.
+It is created on a Gateway. `Objects > Global Protect > HIP Objects`
+- HIP Profile - A collection of HIP objects that are evaluated together.
+It is attached to a Policy.
+Created on a Gateway. `Objects > GlobalProtect > HIP Profiles`.
+Just a list of HIP objects and/or Profiles with Boolean logic.
+Complex expressions are possible.
+- HIP collection is enabled in Portal, agent Configuration
+- HIP match does not require a security policy match in order to be logged
+- User-ID enabled is required on a zone where Global Protect users connect
+- HIP profile is a part of of Source Section in a Security Rule
+- We can Define the notification messages end-users see when a security rule with a HIP profile is enforced.
+On a Gateway: `Network > GlobalProtect > Gateway`; `Agent > HIP Notification`

 ## Web proxy